What Is ISO 13485 Certification?

 Product safety expectations

-ISO 13485 is often required for CE marking under EU MDR and is closely aligned with FDA’s QMSR framework.
+ISO 13485 is commonly required for CE marking under EU MDR 2017/745 and closely aligns with FDA modernization under 21 CFR 820 QSR FDA.

 What Does ISO 13485 Certification Mean?